streamingdv/Jamepad/README.md

 controllers.initSDLGamepad();
 ```

 For most applications, using the getState() method in ControllerManager is best.
 This method returns an immutable ControllerState object that describes the state of the controller at the instant the method is called.
-Using this method, you don't need to litter code with a bunch of exceoption handling or handle the possiblity of controller disconnections at weird times.
+Using this method, you don't need to litter code with a bunch of exception handling or handle the possibility of controller disconnections at weird times.

 If a controller is disconnected, the returned ControllerState object has the isConnected field set to false.
 All other fields are either false (for buttons) or 0 (for axes).